FAQs Airlinguee English and Horseback Riding Camps Ireland.

 All the same, young students and horse riders are advised to take spending money, nothing too excessive (€50 – €150), for those expenses not covered by the organization, such as:

-Parents may also be advised to pack sandwiches for the flight and trip to centres on arrival day in Ireland.
+Parents may also be advised to pack sandwiches etc. for the day of arrival flight and trip to centres on arrival day in Ireland.

 Almost all airlines can generally cater for a maximum allowance of 20 kg of luggage per person.
 Firstly, to ensure that luggage does not exceed the maximum weight of 20kg/25kg (check-in) and 10 kg for carry-on ba, weighing of luggage before arrival at the airport is advised.
 Parents are also kindly requested to check that there are no liquids or sharp objects in the carry-on bag before checking in.